 When the devachanic rewards come to an end, the ego then forms another mental and emotional vehicle drawn from the life-atoms of the preceding life.
-These atoms, also called tanhaic or human elementals, await the Ego as it leaves Devachan, and will determine the type of personality the Ego will have in the succeeding life.
-(ML 23:19)
+These atoms, also called tanhic elementals, await the Ego as it leaves Devachan, and will determine the type of personality the Ego will have in the succeeding life.
+(ML 93b)

-Premature deaths

-With premature deaths - accident, murder, or suicide the fates of the Egos after death are different.
+Premature deaths.
+With premature deaths - accident, murder, and suicide the fates of the Egos after death are different.
 Their death-hour has not come, and their reservoir of life-energy has not been exhausted.
 They are not actually "dead" but only have lost their physical bodies as a vehicle.
 They may retain consciousness and can hence communicate with the living.
-They are also called Elementaries, Earth bound souls, or "Earth-walkers."
+They are also called Elementaries, Earthbound souls, or "Earth-walker."

 The Mahatma Letters mention that the after-death states of those who died prematurely differ according to the circumstances of their death.
-Those who died of accidental death and which are "good and innocent Egos" will have no recollection of the accident and enter into a sleeping state (with happy dreams or without) until the time of their natural death.
+Those who died of accidental death and which are "good and innocent Egos" will have no recollection of the accident and enter into a sleeping state (with happy dreams or without)

+until the time of its natural death.
 When they do dream, they "move and live among their familiar friends and scenes."
 Those who die due to fits of temporary insanity similarly go into a state of slumber.

 Those which are sensual and selfish, on the other hand, "suffer all the tortures of a horrible nightmare," and will wander about and drawn by mediums who open up opportunities for gratifying their desires.
-The extreme cases become pisachas or virtual demons that incite living human beings to crimes.
-"The majority - neither very good nor very bad, the victims of accident or violence (including murder) - some sleep , others become Nature pisachas , while a small minority may fall victims to mediums and derive a new set of Skandhas [attributes, propensities and predispositions carried from one incarnation to the next] from the medium who attracts them."
-(ML 21)
+The extreme cases become Pi āchas or virtual demons that incite living human beings to crimes.
+"The majority-neither very good nor very bad, the victims of accident or violence (including murder)-some sleep, others become Nature pi āchas, while a small minority may fall victims to mediums and derive a new set of skandhas from the medium who attracts them."
+(ML 76)